ABM vs demand generation

 A growth diagnostic is the right artefact when you need a ranked, owner-attached list of fixes the team can act on immediately.

-Attribution assigns credit; incrementality measures causation.
-They answer different questions and should not be conflated.
+Attribution assigns credit while incrementality measures causation.
+They answer different questions, and conflating them leads to bad budget calls.

-MTA vs MMM is not a winner-takes-all decision.
-Multi-touch attribution is bottom-up and user-level; media-mix modeling is top-down and aggregated.
+MTA vs MMM is not a winner-takes-all decision: multi-touch attribution is bottom-up and user-level, while media-mix modeling is top-down and aggregated.

-PLG vs sales-led growth is not a philosophy fight; it is a buying-architecture decision.
+PLG vs sales-led growth is not a philosophy fight; it is a buying-architecture decision driven by buyer behavior and unit economics.